About the Day Tour

 It might be described as a giant, neighborhood block party.
 If you’ve never been before, we’d love to see you there!

 You will be treated to food and drink provided by Half Liter BBQ/Liter, live music and two drink tickets at the picturesque Basile Opera Center.

 The Twilight Committee works hard to keep the ticket price as low as possible.
 We want to encourage as many people as possible to join us!
 All ticket proceeds go to the cost of hosting the event as well as the the Vi Walker Neighborhood Grant Program.

 The party begins at 6:30 p.m.!
 The party tent are officially open and food and drinks will be available all night!
 Party’s over at 10:30 p.m.!

 What if I’m thirsty?

 Two drink tickets are included in your ticket price.
-If you would like more than two drinks, be sure to bring some cash!
+If you would like more than two drinks, a cash/credit bar will be open all night!
 Please note: This is NOT a BYOB event.
 We cannot allow beverages to be brought into the event.